-With a six-person high-speed detachable lift, a friendly and committed staff and millions of dollars of recent improvements, Ragged is an undiscovered gem, an ideal place to spend a fun-filled day in the snow, and an even better après ski afternoon.
+With a 6-person high-speed detachable lift, a friendly and committed staff and millions of dollars of recent improvements, Ragged is an undiscovered gem, an ideal place to spend a fun-filled day in the snow, and an even better après ski afternoon.

 As one of New Hampshire’s largest ski resorts, Loon enjoys a reputation as a true destination mountain.
-Many skiers and riders say it’s their favorite in the state for the sheer variety of terrain and the world-class operation the mountain offers.
-With multiple peaks and a large-scale infrastructure, Loon is grand in every way, and is surrounded on all sides by the stunning White Mountains of northern New Hampshire.
+Many skiers and riders say it’s their favorite in the state for the sheer variety of terrain and world-class operation the mountain offers.
+With multiple peaks and a large-scale infrastructure, Loon is grand in every way, and is surrounded on all sides by the stunning White Mountains of Northern New Hampshire.

-Though it’s not a small resort, Loon does its best to provide the comfortable après ski atmosphere New Hampshire’s more quaint mountains come by naturally.
+Though it’s not a small resort, Loon does it’s best to provide the comfortable après ski atmosphere New Hampshire’s more quaint mountains come by naturally.
 Like everything else at Loon, there’s more than one option, in line with the resort’s “something for everyone” sensibility.

 For Loon’s more seasoned clientele, there’s Babe’s Blue Ox, which also stocks a full bar for fans of cocktails of all varieties.
-Babe’s followers are intensely loyal to the bar and count among them the “old timers” who have been coming to Loon for decades.
-The biggest party of the season takes place at Babe’s, the après ski party associated with the Briefcase Race, a fundraiser for the Faulker Hospital Breast Center.
+Babe’s followers are intensely loyal to the bar, and count among them the “old timers” who have been coming to Loon for decades.
+The biggest party of the season takes place in Babe’s, the après ski party associated with the Briefcase Race, a fundraiser for the Faulker Hospital Breast Center.
 Charity aside, it’s a great time that goes late into the evening.

 Both bars cater to afternoon après ski.
-Last call is usually around 6 p.m.
+Last call is usually around 6 PM.

 In recent year’s Gunstock’s Commissioners have worked aggressively to expand the mountain’s offerings to make it year-round destination.
 But for those who love playing in snow, Gunstock is king, and the mountain now offers night skiing, racing, and tubing, with efficient lifts that make enjoying the resort easier than ever.

-Gunstock offers three bars, including the Powder Keg, a full service bar and restaurant located in the main lodge featuring live music galore and serving nachos, burgers and other pub fare.
+Gunstock offers three bars, including the Powder Keg, a full service bar and restaurant located in the main lodge featuring live music galore and serving nachos, burgers, and other pub fare.
 The Powder Keg also features as seating four of the mountain’s original 1937 lift chairs, from the first lift ever in New England.
 Just upstairs is the Pistol Pub, a more laid back, old school bar with a friendly local atmosphere.
 At the mountain’s summit lies the Panorama Pub, replete with observation deck and woodstove, reserved for those brave enough to après between runs.

 Fans of Mount Sunapee can sum up in two words why they ski the resort year after year: super snow.
 But the resort, which has earned a reputation for having some of the state’s best quality natural and man-made snow (which translates to great skiing very late in the season), also has an ace up its sleeve.

 For lovers of family-friendly skiing without pretense, Pats is the perfect destination.
-For lovers of authentic pub après ski, Pats is better than perfect, it’s ideal.
+For lovers of authentic pub après ski, Pat’s is better than perfect, it’s ideal.